Off my needles: Railings shawl with Madelinetosh Tosh Sock

 There’s also optional charted instructions for those who like using charts.
 But don’t worry, complete written instructions are still included, as always.

-If you’ve already purchased Railings on Ravelry, you have received an email with a link to download the updated pattern.
+If you’ve already purchased Railings, you have received an email with a link to download the updated pattern.
 You can also access the new file from your Ravelry library.

-If you don’t have Railings yet, show your pattern library some love and get it from Ravelry.
+If you don’t have Railings yet, show your pattern library some love and cast on.
 Happy knitting!